-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

 Simone Biles To Dance With A Guy For The First Time On ‘Dancing With The Stars’

 As always, the dancing teams will be judged by both the show’s official judges and viewers at home.
-For week one of Dancing With The Stars, viewers will be able to vote by phone up to 60 minutes after the end of the show’s broadcast in each time zone or online by going to the DWTS website or the DWTS Facebook page.
-Both are open for 24 hours beginning from the start of each episode and closing (8:00 p.m.
-EDT/5:00 p.m.
+For week one of Dancing with the Stars, viewers will be able to vote by phone up to 60 minutes after the end of the show’s broadcast in each time zone or online by going to the DWTS website or the DWTS Facebook page.
+Both are open for 24 hours beginning at the start of each episode.
+(8 p.m.
+EDT/5 p.m.
 EDT).
 Each dancing couple will be given a number.
-Both the team’s number and the phone number to use when voting will be shown during each evening’s broadcast of the show.
+Both the team’s number and the phone number to use when voting will be shown during each evening’s broadcast.